RgbTrouw/Compass/README.md

 # Compass

 A simple compass application for Android.
-Aside from the North indicator, the compass has other gauges with multiple indicators: centre, middle and external ones.
+Aside from the North indicator, the compass has gauges with multiple indicators: centre, middle and external ones.

 It suggests some functions of a poligraph application.